-Drawing Tool Layer Type Specifics Pencil Vector Advantages: Very light and easy to tweak.
+Drawing Tool Layer Type Specifics Solid Pencil Vector Advantages: Very light and easy to tweak.
 Can be manipulated, recoloured and tweaked by the centreline.
 Can be zoomed in on or scaled up without losing quality.
-Disadvantages: Does not support textures.
-Not optimized for transparency.
-Recommended Use: Sketches, clean drawings with a solid and uniform outline style.
+Disadvantages: Not optimized for transparency.
+Recommended Use: Clean drawings with a solid and uniform outline style.
+Textured Pencil Vector Advantages: Light and easy to tweak.
+Can be manipulated, recoloured and tweaked by the centreline.
+Can be zoomed in on or scaled up without losing quality.
+Disadvantages: Not optimized for transparency.
+Not recommended for sketching.
+Does not look as natural as textured brushes.
+Recommended Use: For light textured or mixed-style artwork that demands a lot of line manipulation.
 Solid Vector Brush Vector Advantages: Light file size.
 Reproduces traditional animation style.
 Can be manipulated, recoloured and edited by the contour or centreline.
 Can be zoomed in on or scaled up without losing quality.
 Disadvantages: Cannot reproduce the look of natural media.
 Recommended Use: Sketches, clean traditional animation-style drawings.
 Textured Vector Brush Vector Advantages: Can reproduce the look of natural media.
 As capable as textured bitmap brushes, but can be manipulated, edited and recoloured like solid vector brushes.
-Disadvantages: Overlapping strokes can make the drawing heavy on application performance and file sizes.
-Strokes of different colours cannot be flattened together.
-Tweaking, scaling up or zooming in on artwork is liable to make it lose texture quality.
+Disadvantages: Overlapping brush strokes can make the drawing heavy on application performance and file sizes.
+Brush strokes of different colours cannot be flattened together.
+Tweaking, scaling up or zooming in on artwork is liable to make it lose texture

+Drawing Tool Layer Type Specifics quality.
 Recommended Use: For light bitmap-style textured artwork or mixed-style artwork.
 Textured Bitmap Brush Bitmap Advantages: Can reproduce the look of natural media.
 Better performance and lighter file size than texture-heavy vector artwork.
 Can be edited pixel by pixel.
-Disadvantages: Strokes are always flattened together and cannot be modified individually.
+Disadvantages: Brush strokes are always flattened together and cannot be modified individually.
 Can only be drawn or erased upon.
 Scaling up or zooming in on artwork is liable to make it lose picture quality.
 Recommended Use: Texture-heavy bitmap artwork.